 Edited by LaRoux Gillespie, and published by McGraw-Hill Ed, Inc. This comprehensive resource provides thorough explanations of the entire range of advanced manufacturing processes and technologies as well as practical instructions and technical guidance.
 A great addition to your engineering or manufacturing library.

 Every detail matters in MicroBlasting.
 Setting or adjusting nozzle angle guarantees repeatable results.
 Learn what goes into establishing nozzle angle.
 Continue reading

 Looking for precision depth control?
 A single pass of the focused abrasive stream from a micro-precision sandblaster can uniformly remove 5 µin (0.127 microns) or less of material.
 Learn how to create features with varying depths and sharp walls.
 Continue reading

 A glimpse at nozzle fixturing options and the benefits of using Comco Hi/Performance AccuFlo-style nozzles and Quicknuts.
 Continue reading

 Not getting a consistent surface finish?
 Change your surface finish spec to include three measurable details.
 Learn what your spec may be missing, and why these three points yield repeatable returns.
 Continue reading

 Increasing the blast pressure may produce desired results faster, or it may turn that beautiful matte finish into a cratered moon surface.
 Here’s what you need to know before you crank that pressure all the way up.
 Continue reading

-Learn what goes into a creating spot size, the ideal distances for certain applications, when to hold the nozzle close, and what applications benefit from holding the nozzle farther away.
+Learn the ideal distances for certain applications, what influences spot size, when to hold the nozzle close, and when to hold the nozzle farther away.
 Continue reading